-Does a food’s color affect its flavor?
-Find out—and trick your friends in the process—with this fun sensory experiment.
+Does a food’s color affect what we think of its flavor?
+Find out (and trick your friends in the process) in this TOP SECRET experiment.

 Have you heard about our Young Chefs’ Club?
 Members get a themed (and kid-tested) box delivered each month!